Skip to main content

 Region: Nationwide

-Bell peppers stuffed with meat and rice mixture, cooked in savory tomato sauce.
+Bell peppers packed with meat and rice, then braised in a savoury tomato sauce.

 Bosanski Krumpir